singingwolfboy/netlify-home/_posts/2016-04-01-interview-with-thomas-reynolds-creator-of-middleman.md

 **I like to give people a soapbox.
 When it comes to development with modern web build tools, if you could have things the Thomas Reynolds way, if you could sit there and make a decree, "this is how things work from now on," what would that be?**

 I've been slowly learning since I dropped out of college that a lot of things that they taught me about Java were actually pretty smart.
 So I would have decent type systems in everything, everywhere.
 We are using typescript of all Javascript.
 I've added contracts to ruby for all my Middleman.
 Swift and objective-c onto iOS side, of course those, Java on the Android side.
-I would just want nice stable systems that aren't like the wild wild west like Ruby and Javascripts can be.
+I would just want nice stable systems that aren't like the wild wild west like Ruby and Javascript can be.

 --